JKWA/funx/README.md

 - `Either`: Models computations with two possibilities—`Left` and `Right`.
 - `Effect`: Encapsulates deferred execution with error handling, similar to `Task`.
 - `Reader`: Passes an immutable environment through a computation for dependency injection or configuration.
+- `Writer`: Threads a log alongside a result using any monoid—useful for tracing, reporting, or accumulating metadata during computation.

 ## Monoids